alexanderwendt/civ4ri-customization/maps/world_of_2022/README.md

 to create a scenario where the current power balance of the world is modeled.
 The map does not have the claim to be historic, but to provide a game, where already 4000 B.C. the present conflics are built in.
 From this map, modifications could be made to start with the modern era and where military strength is modeled in a modern scenario.

-## Modifications to the standrad world map
+## Modifications to the standard World Map
 - Argentinians are replaced by the Dutch
 - Palestinians are replaced by the Nubians
 - North Korea is replaced by the South Chinese